F1248/OpenCore-Legacy-Patcher/docs/MONTEREY-DROP.md

   * NVIDIA Tesla and Fermi GPUs
   * AMD TeraScale 1 and 2 GPUs

-The following machines cannot gain graphics acceleration at all in Monterey, only basic framebuffer and brightness control (iMac8,1/9,1 and MacBook5,2 excluded):
+The following machines cannot gain graphics acceleration at all in macOS Monterey, only basic framebuffer and brightness control (iMac8,1/9,1 and MacBook5,2 excluded):

 * iMac12,x and older
 * Macmini5,x and older